secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Intro to Assembly Language/Functions/Procedures.md

 | ----------- | ------------------------------------------------------------------------------------------- | ----------------- |
 | call        | push the next instruction pointer `rip` to the stack, then jumps to the specified procedure | call printMessage |
 | rest        | pop the address at rsp into rip, then jump to it                                            | ret               |
-- So with that, we can set up our calls at the beginning of our code to define the execution flow we want:
+- So with that, we can set up our calls at the beginning of our code to define the execution flow we want.

 ```nasm
 global  _start